Shock waves in superconducting cosmic strings: growth of current: Introduction

 \section{Introduction}

-Cosmic strings are 2-dimensional topological defects that were formed at a phase transition in the early universe \cite{Kibble80,Vilenkin85}.
-Their observation is still under question and theoretical research may give new ideas for experimental methods \cite{BHV2001,FV2006}.
-The physical behavior of cosmic string is determined by the Goto-Nambu action
+Cosmic strings are 2-dimensional topological defects that may be formed at a phase transition in the early universe \cite{Kibble80,Vilenkin85}.
+Although their direct detection is still impossible with modern technical equipment, they are believed to be responsible for several astrophysical phenomena associated with gravitational lensing, gravitational waves, particle acceleration and gamma-ray bursts \cite{BHV2001,FV2006}, and their theoretical study can give better understanding of the global structure of the universe.